evitolins/rgbstagehand/README.md

 A simple UI for viewing & manipulating remote staging servers.

+**WORK IN PROGRESS**

 How it Works
 ------------
+Stagehand runs preset bash commands.
+When used with care, these commands can be used in several ways to provide server feedback, issue batch services, or update a git repository.
+It provides all of this, while allowing multiple staging areas to both view and manipulate at once.

-Stagehand is meant to be run from a remote staging server.
-It provides a simple json config file to establish views of existing staging areas.
+Stagehand was built to be run using Apache's VirtualHosts, each staging area assigned a different port.
+A simple json config file is used to establish staging area views, and both stage specific and global commands.

+Git repositories are recognized, and certain info about their status will be displayed in the UI if detected within each stage's path.

 Simply add a name, path, port and a list of commands for each staging area within the 'config.json' file.